rastut/docker-aws-mobile-analytics/README.md

 ## How it works?

-You only need to fill all the info on the data_export.config and run `docker build -t TAG .`.
+You only need to fill all the info on the data_export.config and run:

+`docker build -t TAG .`

 You can check all the docs on AWS.